-- 4.1.
-Spiritual, Moral, Social and Cultural (SMSC) learning Children will: - Use Christian Values to inspire positive behaviour - > Make responsible moral decisions and act on them - > Promote positive behaviour to each other - > Develop a culture of high behaviour expectations - 4.2.
-Pupil conduct
+4.1.
+Spiritual, Moral, Social and Cultural (SMSC) learning Children will:

+- > Use Christian Values to inspire positive behaviour - Make responsible moral decisions and act on them - > Promote positive behaviour to each other - Develop a culture of high expectations of behaviour - 4.2.
+Systems and regulations